vmware-archive/nerpa/README.md

 - [OVSDB schema](nerpa_controlplane/snvs/snvs.ovsschema): Optionally used to set up an OVSDB management plane.
 The `ovsdb2ddlog` tool uses this to generate input relations.

 2. [nerpa_controller](nerpa_controller): An intermediate Rust [program](nerpa_controller/src/main.rs) runs the DDlog program using the generated crate.
 It uses the management plane to adapt the DDlog program's input relations.
 It also pushes the output relations' rows into tables in the P4 switch using [P4runtime](https://p4.org/p4runtime/spec/master/P4Runtime-Spec.html).
+Notice that the controller's `Cargo.toml` is uncommitted.
+This is generated using the `p4info2ddlog` tool, to import the correct crate dependencies.

 3. [ovsdb-sys](ovsdb-sys): Bindings to OVSDB, enabling its use as a management plane.